roman-milk/roman-milk.github.io/nude-melissa.md

+===

- ****** Nude Melissa ****** bygeronimo_appleby© Eammon took a step outside for a closer examination and boggled at the sight of his wife beneath the vast canopy of the umbrella.
+Eammon took a step outside for a closer examination and boggled at the sight of his wife beneath the vast canopy of the umbrella.
 Julia was most definitely nude, and apparently asleep.

  He realised in an instant -- it didn't take a detective's powers of deduction to figure out this little scene -- whose influence was at work here.
 This was Melissa again.
 The girl had somehow influenced her slightly uptight mother to go nude in the garden.